-The cat population in America is more than 75 millions, and anyone who owns a cat knows that stains and odors from cat urine can be a problem.
-Cat urine that seeps through carpet, into padding and down to the floor beneath can give your home an unpleasant aroma and bad look.
-In almost all cases, it is the worst perpetrator for pet stains and pet odors.
+The cat population in America is about 94 million, and anyone who has a cat at home that stains and odors from cat urine can be a problem.
+Cat urine that seeps through the carpet into the padding and down to the floor beneath can give your home an unpleasant aroma and bad look.
+In almost all cases, it is the worst perpetrator of pet stains and pet odors.

 The cat’s urine is an amber-colored liquid waste fluid excreted by the kidneys and is composed of waste products of protein metabolism.
-The color of urine and its staining potential will often depend on dietary habits, age and sex of the cat, whether he is on medication, and the health of the cat.
+The color of urine and its staining potential will often depend on the cat's dietary habits, age, and sex, whether he is on medication or the cat's health.
 It can saturate absorbent materials such as padding, upholstery, and mattresses.

 The older cats have diminished renal function, thus producing urine that contains more plasma proteins.
 Because less uric acephalia is secreted in this urine, it is less likely to stain a carpet, but it will produce an even stronger odor.